Browsing Category

 We spent a few hours exploring the Abbey and the grounds and were back in Camogli in time for a leisurely late lunch on the hotel’s terrace and a swim.

-The Cinque Terre–Beautiful But…
+The Cinque Terre: Beautiful But…

 Since we were so close to the Cinque Terre, we planned to take a train early the next morning to Riomaggiore, the southernmost of the five towns, and make our way back up the coast by boat, stopping in each of the towns as we went.
 We had a car, but parking is almost impossible in these small Ligurian towns.
-It was a gorgeous, sunny October day — perfect for exploring, or so we thought.
-We caught a local train and less than an hour later disembarked along with a shocking number of other visitors.
-We could not believe how crowded the town was in the so-called off season.

 Riomaggiore

 We made our way through the heaving throngs down to the pier only to find a sign announcing there would be no boats “due to adverse weather.”
-Too nice to spend the day at work was our guess!
+Too nice to spend the day at work was our guess.

 No boats today!
 Sunny skies, calm seas–we couldn’t fathom the “adverse weather conditions” noted on the sign.